freon4dsl/Freon4dsl/notes/editor-misc.md

 - [x] tinymce editor => have a look at MultiLineComponent2.svelte in M&G's stuff

 - [ ] Click already selected error in error/search list does not select it in editor.
-- [ ] Some ersors cannot be navigated to, e.g. placeholders for child concepts
+- [ ] Some erors cannot be navigated to, e.g. placeholders for child concepts

 - [ ] Drag & drop in tabellen werkt niet.